andreas-wilm/lofreq3/README.md

 ### Pileup

 The pileup step extracts all information relevant for the variant calling process from your BAM file.
 It basically creates an quality histogram per position in the genome.
-The command to create a pileup is `lofreq pileup`.
+The command to create a pileup is `lofreq call -p`.
 Run it with  `--help` to get usage information.

+The pileup is a quality histogram per position in JSON format, which makes it directly usable by other programs.
+Please note that LoFreq applies quality merging (see below), so you will so only one quality per event.

 All read-level filtering happens at this step.
 We advise against excessive filtering, because it can bias results.
 Keep in mind that LoFreq was designed to model and deal with sequencing (and mapping) errors!

 The pileup also performs merging of qualities, e.g. mapping and base quality, an idea intrinsic to LoFreq version 2.
 The output file stores one quality per base.
-The idea for quality merging is as follows: all qualities stored in a BAM file are (or should in theory be) [Phred scaled](FIXME) error probabilties.
+The idea for quality merging is as follows: all qualities stored in a BAM file are (or should in theory be) [Phred scaled](https://en.wikipedia.org/wiki/Phred_quality_score) error probabilties.
 For example, a base quality of 20 means, there is a 1% chance that this is in fact another base.
 To combine mapping `p_m`, alignment `p_a` and base qualities `p_bq` you can do the following:

 `p_c = p_m + (1-p_m)*p_a + (1-p_m)*(1-p_a)*p_b`